Thartvigsen/thartvigsen.github.io/_pages/about.md

 ### Research
 I build systems that learn from data to support time-sensitive decision making without perpetuating societal biases.
-The projects that excite me the most: (1) protect end users from machine harms, (2) provide robust models of ongoing systems, often through partially-observed time series, and (3) have impact through real-world deployment.
+The projects that excite me the most: (1) provide robust models of ongoing systems, often through partially-observed time series, (2) protect end users from machine bias, and (3) have impact through real-world deployment.

 Some of my recent projects include:
 <ul style="margin-bottom: 1px;">